plmday/Kiwi/README.md

 ###2.2.
 Kiwi Lists

-The supported level is up to 6.
+The supported level is up to six.

 The markup symbols for unordered and ordered lists match those for unordered and ordered headings.
 The former defines smaller block structures, so `-` and `+` are used; the latter defines *larger* document structures, so `=` and `#` are used.
-Though sub-lists are indented to indicate its nesting levels.
-Indentation is achieved by inserting at least one space (but two spaces recommended) before the markup symbol.
+However, notice the difference that sub-lists are indented to indicate its nesting levels.
+One-level indentation is made by inserting two spaces before the markup symbol.
+To indent one level further, simply increment the leading spaces by two.
+Up to six indentation levels are supported.

 ####2.2.1.
 Kiwi Unordered Lists